MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 });
 ```

-In addition to the options, the `sync` method also accepts several optional function parameters which allow you to subscribe to the lifecycle of the `sync` "pipeline" in order to display additional UI as needed (e.g. a "checking for update modal or a download progress modal):
+In addition to the options, the `sync` method also accepts several optional function parameters which allow you to subscribe to the lifecycle of the `sync` "pipeline" in order to display additional UI as needed (like a "checking for update modal or a download progress modal):

 - **syncStatusChangedCallback** *((syncStatus: Number) => void)* - Called when the sync process moves from one stage to another in the overall update process.
 The method is called with a status code which represents the current state, and can be any of the [`SyncStatus`](#syncstatus) values.